 Very pale in color with a dense white head.
 Aromas of over rip fruit with a slight spiciness along with some barnyard notes.
 A very refreshing dry Saison.

-Cashmere rules Everything Around Me
+Cashmere rules Everything Around Me (Crowlers ONLy)

 New England Pale Ale